 Back came Woods with his seventh win at Bay Hill in 2012, his first on the TOUR since 2009.
 It matched his victory total in the WGC Bridgestone Championship, one short of Sam Snead’s all-time record eight wins in the Greater Greensboro Open.

 Well, there's a first time for Every.
-Matt Every converted four birdies in a five-hole stretch Sunday to overtake Adam Scott and then hung on to win in 2013.
+Matt Every converted four birdies in a five-hole stretch Sunday to overtake Adam Scott and then hung on to win in 2014.
 The No. 2 player in the world and reigning Masters champion, Scott was the odds-on favorite to win his 11th TOUR title after leading after each of the first three rounds.
 "It's really cool," said Every, who first attended a PGA TOUR event as a kid when he accompanied his father to Bay Hill.
 Palmer history with the new API Champion also stemmed back to his days as a Palmer Cup alumni.
 Every's 275 was the winning score for the fourth time in six years at Bay Hill Club and the eighth time overall as he finished one stroke ahead of former PGA champion Keegan Bradley.
 Not Every man can win back to back.